CSolution Project Structure

 - $SolutionDir()$/keyfile.txt # input(0) contains key in text format

-- $SolutionDir()$/passcode.txt # input(1) contains pass code in text format
+- $SolutionDir()$/passcode.txt # input(1) contains passcode in text format

 output: